progleic/prog2425_setup/README.md

 ### Modifying the `CMakeLists.txt` file

-If you want to create your own programs, you can use this [`CMakeLists.txt`](CMakeLists.txt) as a base.
+If you want to create your own programs, you can use the same [`CMakeLists.txt`](CMakeLists.txt) as a base.

 _Tip_: Remove the line `add_executable(hello hello.cpp)` if you want to remove the compilation of that program from your build file.